jstoops/jstoops.github.io/_posts/2025-07-27-osr-hex-gen-features-lairs.md

 Here's the steps for fleshing out the details of a depression:

-1. Why did the elevation change? <a onClick="elevationChangeReason(100, 'elevation-change-reason')">Roll a d100</a>
+1. Why did the elevation change? <a onClick="elevationChangeReason('elevation-change-reason')">Roll a d100</a>

    - Use the _Elevation Change Reason Table_ below to determine reason
    - <input id="elevation-change-reason" placeholder="Why did the elevation change?" />

-2. Lower by how much? <a onClick="elevationChangeAmount(100, 'elevation-change-amount')">Roll a d100</a>
+2. Lower by how much? <a onClick="elevationChangeAmount('elevation-change-amount')">Roll a d100</a>

    - Use the _Elevation Change Amount Table_ below to determine by how much
    - <input id="elevation-change-amount" placeholder="Lower by how much?" />

-3. How large is the area with changed terrain? <a onClick="elevationChangeArea(100, 'elevation-change-area')">Roll a d100</a>
+3. How large is the area with changed terrain? <a onClick="elevationChangeArea('elevation-change-area')">Roll a d100</a>

    - Use the _Elevation Change Area Table_ below to determine how large an area changed
    - <input id="elevation-change-area" placeholder="How large is the area with changed terrain?" />

-4. Is the terrain within the change of elevation different than the surrounds? <a onClick="document.getElementById('elevation-change-difference').value=rollMultipleDice(1, 100)*100">Roll a d6</a> and if less than 5 then roll a d6 to see by how many degrees it changes.
+4. Is the terrain within the change of elevation different than the surrounds? <a onClick="elevationChangeDifference('elevation-change-difference')">Roll a d6</a> and if less than 5 then roll a d6 to see by how many degrees it changes.

    - There is a _1-4 in 6 chance_ that the change in elevation represents a differing terrain type than the surrounding environs.
    - This change in terrain will most often (1-4) be within one degree of the surrounding terrain, or (5-6) within two degrees.